gajindu20/MediBox/README.md

 ## Overview

-The **Smart MediBox** is an intelligent pharmaceutical storage system designed to manage medications efficiently.
-This system helps users keep track of their medication schedules and ensures optimal storage conditions.
-By integrating IoT, the Smart MediBox enables remote monitoring and control of medication environments, providing notifications and alarms when necessary.
+The **Smart MediBox** with IoT is an intelligent pharmaceutical storage system designed to efficiently manage medications.
+It leverages IoT technology to monitor medication schedules, storage conditions, and usage, ensuring timely reminders and proper storage.
+This project was completed as part of the **Embedded Systems and Applications (EN2853)** module during Semester 4, where it was an **individual assignment**.
+The system incorporates the ESP32 microcontroller to interact with various sensors and actuators, including temperature and light sensors, a buzzer, and a servo motor.
+It uses MQTT for communication, allowing remote control and monitoring.

 ## Features